To wit, here are 10 investing rules that can guide you through your investment journey.

 Never invest without a plan

-Before you decide to let your cash start working for you, it is important for you to know what you are investing in and what you are investing money for.
+Rule 1 investing: before you decide to let your cash start working for you, it is important for you to know what you are investing in and what you are investing money for.
 By doing this, you will be able to condition what you expect to get in return, know how long you’re willing to invest, and how much risk you are willing to make.
 You’ll also be able to get asset classes that are bespoke to your aim and what you’re hoping to achieve.

 Only invest in things that you can clearly understand